austencollins/cloudevents-demo/README.md

 To showcase interoperability, we have:

-* 2 Event Publishers - Azure Storage & AWS S3.
+* **2 Event Publishers** - Azure Storage & AWS S3.
 Both publish object created events in the CloudEvents format from their respective platforms.
-* Multiple FaaS Subscribers - On several platforms subscribing to BOTH events.
+* **Multiple FaaS Subscribers** - On several platforms subscribing to BOTH events.

 The demo scenario involves a picture of [Dan Kohn](./dan_kohn.jpg) (executive director of the CNCF) being uploaded to Azure Storage and also being uploaded to AWS S3.
 The picture of [Dan](./dan_kohn.jpg) is included in this repo.

 When the picture is uploaded into one of the storage solutions, the AWS S3 event or Azure Storage event is converted into a CloudEvent and published to any FaaS functions subscribed to the event.

+## Participate

 If you would like to integrate into the demo, create a FaaS function that does something with images and posts the result to Twitter.

 * Make sure your FaaS function has a public HTTP endpoint accessible via a POST method.
-* Give Austen AND Clemens your FaaS endpoint.
+* Give Austen AND Clemens your FaaS endpoint AND twitter account whih you are publishing results to in the CNCF #cloudevents Slack channel.
 You should join the CNCF slack team and #cloudevents channel to ask questions.
 * On image upload, we'll route the event to your FaaS function.
 The event will be in the request body.
 * To help you design your functions, events are published on both platforms every few minutes.
 As soon as you give Austen and Clemens your endpoints, they will start publishing test events to you.
 * The uploaded image is publicly accessible in both storage solutions and you can grab/process it at the URL included in the events.